 It may come as bad news for those in the game for a quick win, but expertise, authoritativeness, and trustworthiness take time to build and nurture, with no real shortcuts; this is important to remember.
 The E-A-T criteria, by definition, means incrementally growing a positive online presence in a natural way.
 (Ian Booth, Moz)

-That’s why it will be imperative in 2021 to keep the education of your audience - the E.A.T. way - at the forefront of your mind and your goals, and use your unique story to show them how they can implement what you’ve learned to achieve similar results.
+That’s why it will be imperative in 2022 to keep the education of your audience - the E.A.T. way - at the forefront of your mind and your goals and use your unique story to show them how they can implement what you’ve learned to achieve similar results.

-Going forward, it will increasingly be the key driver of growing your expertise, authority, and trust-building and, as a result, of course, consulting business growth.
+Going forward, it will increasingly be the key driver of growing your expertise, authority, trust-building, and, as a result, of course, consulting business growth.

 Marketing isn’t about pushing a product or service.
-Instead, marketing in consulting is about sharing your knowledge and providing something of authentic value to your clients.
+Instead, business development in consulting is about sharing your knowledge and providing something of authentic value to your clients.

 I still meet quite a number of consultants struggling with openly sharing their expertise.
 This type of thinking is just plain wrong, more than ever.